A Virtuous Woman – Developing a Titus 2 Discipleship Ministry From Proverbs 31 Woman

 It is through those messes that God refines us and makes us who we are so that we CAN share with others through that Titus 2 ministry!
 He gives us the grace to pull through them and learn from them!

-You are a virtuous woman!
+You are a woman of virtue and strength!
 You are strong and you are fierce, like our Proverbs 31 friend!

 Every time you slip up, it will be a lesson that one day your daughter or your niece or a young woman in your church could learn from.

-And don’t forget to get your FREE ACTS Prayer Method Workbook below as my gift to you!Don’t make becoming a Proverbs 31 woman the goal line for yourself, make it a stepping stone!
+Get your FREE 52 Week Bible Reading Challenge Workbook below as my gift to you!Don’t make becoming a Proverbs 31 woman the goal line for yourself, make it a stepping stone!
 Click To Tweet

 King James Bible